Best Compact Treadmill for Small Spaces – Introduction

 - Maximum user weight 350lbs

-- Large, cushioned running deck
+- A large, cushioned running deck

 - Built-in heart rate sensors on handrails